PrimePP/coffee-king/readme.md

 ![ImageThumbnail](./thumbnail.png)
 ***
 ### Project details
 This project is a landing page of a coffee retail outlet.
 It is a purely responsive design , created for Desktop , mobile , and tablet usage.
-Only UI is developed for this project for this project, functionality is not .
+Only UI is developed for this project for this project, functionality is not.
+ Screen sizes
+- Mobile(425px)
+- Tablet(768px)
+- Laptop(Full width)
+- In general all screens

 **It is coded using Materialize CSS**